kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>WorkerSecurityGroup contains all the information about the OpenStack Security
+<p>WorkerSecurityGroup contains the information about the OpenStack
-Group that needs to be applied to worker nodes.</p>
+Security Group that needs to be applied to worker nodes.</p>
 </td>
 </tr>
 <tr>